 19) How Do I Know It’s Safe to Purchase CBD Online?

-Make sure you buy from a brand that sources hemp from the USA, uses a safe extraction method, and offers certificates of analysis (COAs) for its products.
+Make sure you buy from a brand that sources hemp from the USA, uses a pure extraction method, and offers certificates of analysis (COAs) for its products.
 The COAs confirm the cannabinoid content, proving that the products contain less than 0.3% THC.
 Furthermore, they verify that there are no contaminants.

 Here at PureKana, we sell products that adhere to all these guidelines, and we have thousands of satisfied customers to show for it.